simran-arora/focus/README.md

-# Can Foundation Models Help Us Achieve Perfect Secrecy
+# Can Foundation Models Help Us Achieve Perfect Secrecy?

 This code is for benchmarking FMs of various sizes and types across federated learning tasks.
 The paper can be found here: https://arxiv.org/abs/2205.13722

+## Setup

-1. Use the following commands to clone and install this package.
+Use the following commands to clone and install this package.
 We highly recommend you use conda environments.

 ```
 conda create -n py37 python=3.7